makeroftools/cbp/README.md

 - Dynamic hosting and execution environments
     - Each component is in an async event system
         - zmq::poll is used as the input/output controller for each
+            - ..handles file sockets, zero-copy, etc.
+            - ..or better.. like maybe direct event-loop integration..
+I think zmq does this..?
     - Each is hosted in some (language) execution environment
         - As part of an executing async event loop
             - Offloads to process/thread pools when relatively intense processing is needed.